disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/15-validated-newtypes.md

 title: Validated Newtypes
 ---

-As of version `0.19.x` Smithy4s has the ability to render constrained newtypes over Smithy primitives as "validated" classes in the code it generates.
-In practice this means that a newtype will now have an `apply` method that returns either a validated value or an error.
+As of version `0.18.23` and above, Smithy4s has the ability to render constrained newtypes over Smithy primitives as "validated" classes in the code it generates.
+In practice, this means that a newtype will now have an `apply` method that returns either a validated value or an error.

 The way to utilize this feature is through your Smithy specifications by adding a file with the following